maciejmikosik/quackery/main/doc/tutorial.md

         };
       }

-### Built-in testers
+### Built-in contracts

-Built-in testers are designed to obey some rules.
+Built-in contracts are designed to obey some rules.
 They throw `org.quackery.FailureException` if test fails.
 Sometimes executing test makes no sense because some more basic feature already covered by other test failed.
 In that situation `org.quackery.AssumptionException` is thrown.